Dansday/Dansday-Discord-Bot/README.md

 - Shows bot status, uptime, and component information
 - **Permission:** Member+

+#### ⏸️ AFK Button
+- Set yourself as AFK (Away From Keyboard) with an optional message
+- Features:
+  - Optional custom AFK message
+  - Nickname automatically prefixed with `[AFK]`
+  - If in voice channel: automatically muted and deafened
+  - Auto-removal: Removed when you send any message, unmute/undeafen in voice, or manually remove
+  - Mention notifications: When someone mentions you, they're notified you're AFK
+  - DM notifications: You receive a DM when mentioned while AFK
+- **Permission:** Member+

+#### 📊 Status Button
+- Shows bot status, uptime, and server information
+- **Permission:** Member+

 #### ❓ Help Button
 - Displays comprehensive help information for all interface features
+- **Permission:** Member+

+#### 💬 Feedback Button
+- Submit feedback, suggestions, or concerns to server staff
+- Features:
+  - Simple modal with text input
+  - All submissions logged with submission number and user information
+  - Staff role automatically mentioned in feedback channel
 - **Permission:** Member+

 #### ⏸️ Pause/Resume Button